asfpp/asfpp/interpreter/interpreter/README.md

 Description
 ============
 This tool is an interpreter for ASF++.
-The user can write attacks by using the Attack Specification Language (aka ASL).
+The user can write attacks by using the Attack Specification Language (aka ADL).
-The interpreter parses the ASL file (containing the attacks) and produces the Attack Configuration File (aka ACF), i.e. an XML representation of the ASL file that is understandable by ASF++.
+The interpreter parses the ADL file (containing the attacks) and produces the Attack Configuration File (aka ACF), i.e. an XML representation of the ADL file that is understandable by ASF++.

 Source tree